shadowsocks/shadowsocks-go/README.md

 **Note `server_password` option syntax changed in 0.6.2, the client now connects to servers in the order specified in the config.**

+**Please develop on the latest develop branch if you want to send pull request.**

 # Install

 Compiled client binaries can be download [here](http://dl.chenyufei.info/shadowsocks/).
 (All compiled with cgo disabled, except the mac version.)